Are Language Models Worse than Humans at Following Prompts? It's Complicated: Related Work

 Note that none of the above papers, including W\&P, claim that pathological prompts would perform just as well for all tasks.
 Indeed, \citet{kojima2022large} show various irrelevant and misleading baselines perform poorly on an arithmetic dataset \citep{roy-roth-2015-solving}.
 Instead, W\&P claim that the existence of high-performing pathological prompts for a large number tasks show that they use prompts in an un-human-like way, while the existence of bad-performing pathological prompts is orthogonal to this line of argument.

 \paragraph{Few-Shot Exemplars and Explanations} Unlike zero-shot, the few-shot setting has more conflicting evidence in the literature on whether models perform just as well with pathological prompts. \citet{sewon_rethinkingdemonstrations} first showed that the correctness of the few-shot labels are not required, concluding that prompts are largely helping models to adapt to the domain and format of the input text as well as the space of possible labels.

 As few-shot exemplars are now commonly accompanied with intermediate computation, explanations, or chain-of-thoughts \citep{wei2022chain,nye2021show,zhou2022least,lampinen2022can}, \citet{madaan2022text} agree with \citet{sewon_rethinkingdemonstrations} and find that various few-shot chain-of-thought prompts—with corrupted symbols but retaining the overall task format—have performance comparable to non-corrupted baseline, thus arguing that “CoT helps a language model in imitating the prompt and generating the right tokens for the task—and is conceivably less related to their reasoning abilities.”
 Similarly, \citet{ye2022unreliability} find that explanations improve performance modestly for OPT and GPT-3 but improve substantially for text-davinci-002 on 3 QA and NLI datasets.
-However, the model generated explanations themselves are often inconsistent or factually incorrect, concluding that “model internal ‘reasoning’ does not always align with explanations that it generates.”
+However, the model-generated explanations themselves are often inconsistent or factually incorrect, concluding that “model internal ‘reasoning’ does not always align with explanations that it generates.” \looseness=-1

 With extensive statistical controls on a diverse range of BIG-Bench tasks \citep{big-bench}, \citet{lampinen2022can} find that LMs' success with post-answer explanations do outperform baselines such as same-length word-scrambled explanations, domain-relevant but non-explanatory statements, and correct explanations misaligned with wrong few-shot examples.
 Notably, although they find a positive result with the effect of explanations, they also find that models are much more insensitive to the effect of instructions.